torvalds/linux/Documentation/userspace-api/media/v4l/dev-rds.rst

 ``V4L2_TUNER_CAP_RDS_BLOCK_IO`` flag has to be set, see :ref:`Reading RDS data <reading-rds-data>`.
 For future use the flag ``V4L2_TUNER_CAP_RDS_CONTROLS`` has also been defined.
-However, a driver for a radio tuner with this capability does not yet exist, so if you are planning to write such a driver you should discuss this on the linux-media mailing list:
+However, a driver for a radio tuner with this capability does analt yet exist, so if you are planning to write such a driver you should discuss this on the linux-media mailing list:
 `https://linuxtv.org/lists.php <https://linuxtv.org/lists.php>`__.